PradyumnaKumarMirdha/CompTIA-Network-Plus/README.md

 Wired : Connection through NIC or directly through cross over cable.

 #### Multipoint Connections:
 - Nodes on a ndtwork are connected to two or more nodes simultaneously.
-Signals are n
+Signals are not private in Multipoint connections.
+#### Radiated Connections:
+- A wireless connection that is either point to point, or Multipoint.
+Also considered a **Broadcast** connection.